THIS PAGE IS DESIGNED TO HELP YOU NAVIGATE COVID-19 WITHIN THE RESIDENCE HALLS. REMEMBER TO REGULARLY CHECK BACK FOR NEW UPDATES.

 For health and safety purposes, students will be seen by appointment only.
 Please contact Student Health at 304-367-4155 OR email@example.com to make your appointment.

-Fairmont State is a face to face University that will have a hybrid of in person and virtual instruction for Fall 2020.
+Fairmont State is a face to face University that will have a hybrid of in-person and virtual instruction for Spring 2021.
 We encourage students to work with their respective Faculty or Advisor on any specific needs or requests they may have.

 As with prior Fairmont State publications, these materials are meant to be consistent with guidance published by the federal, state, and local governments and the associated health agencies.
 This document is reflective of the relevant scientific and medical information available at the time of publication.
 These materials are not and should not be used as a substitute for medical or legal advice.
 Rather, they are intended as a resource for use in coordination with applicable government and related institutional policies and guidelines, and they remain subject to further revision as available data and information in this space continue to emerge and evolve.